A Foodcentric Life

 • 6-8 ounces clean baby spinach leaves

-• 4-6 strips bacon (nitrate-free) cooked crisp, crumbled
+• 4-6 strips bacon, turkey or pork cooked crisp, crumbled

 • 2 hard boiled eggs peeled and chopped